zhqchen/React-Native-SimpleViewPagerIndicator/README.md

 # React-Native-SimpleViewPagerIndicator
-a simple kind of accomplishment of ViewPagerIndicator on Android
+a simple kind of accomplishment of ViewPagerIndicator on Android, need combined with ViewPagerAndroid component.